 All of the dogs that come through our rescue program are spayed or neutered and fully vetted before being adopted.

-Our adoption fee is $350 for dogs under 1 year of age, $325 for dogs over 1 year of age, and $200 for dogs over the age of 6.
+Our adoption fees are as follows: $375 for dogs under the age of 6, and $225 for dogs over the age of 6.

 To adopt a dog, MAGDRL has a few simple requirements: